The Mission (band): Deliverance

-The Deliverance tour in support of the album proved problematic.
+The Deliverance tour in support of the album was problematic.
 The band hired David Wolfenden as a supplemental guitarist to give Hussey free rein as the frontman.
 An inebriated Hussey showed up on the James Whale show and reports of their debauched behaviour continued to appear in the press.
 The release of a second single, "Deliverance", coincided with the UK arena dates.
-Illness beset the first European leg of the tour as Hinkler contracted scarlet fever, leading to some cancellations.
-Personal tensions led to a confrontation during the North American leg of the tour and Simon Hinkler left the band after a gig at Montreal's Metropolis.
-The remaining members continued with a variation of stand-ins that included Tim Bricheno (of All About Eve) before he joined The Sisters of Mercy.
+Hinkler contracted scarlet fever, leading to some cancellations.
+Personal tensions led to a confrontation during the North American leg of the tour, and Simon Hinkler left the band after a show at Montreal's Metropolis.
+The remaining members continued with a variation of stand-ins that included Tim Bricheno (of All About Eve) before he joined the Sisters of Mercy.
 A third single, "Into the Blue" was released in May 1990 to coincide with a number of festival dates, including a headlining slot at Pinkpop and indoor dates to replace the cancelled French dates from earlier in the year.
-The band also played dates in Australia and New Zealand for the first time in their career.
-For the second half of 1990, they enlisted the help of Paul "Etch" Etchells (ex-Ghost Dance) on keyboards and guitars.
+The band played in Australia and New Zealand for the first time in their career.
+For the second half of 1990, they enlisted Paul "Etch" Etchells (ex-Ghost Dance) on keyboards and guitars.
 This last leg of the tour, which included a performance filmed for the Rockpalast programme, saw Hinkler returning twice as a guest during the encores at Leeds and the final night at the Brixton Academy.

 The Mission had a lot of surplus material after the Carved in Sand sessions and had difficulties deciding on the running order of the album.
 In October 1990, the companion album, Grains of Sand, was released.
-It contained the rest of the candidates, some of which had already surfaced as B-sides, supplemented by acoustic renditions and covers.
-A single, "Hands Across the Ocean", co-produced by Andy Partridge, became a minor hit and was backed by a live version of "Amelia".
+It contained the rest of the candidates, some of which had already surfaced as B-sides, supplemented by acoustic renditions and cover versions.
+A single, "Hands Across the Ocean", co-produced by Andy Partridge of XTC, became a minor hit and was backed by a live version of "Amelia".
 The band and Hinkler were on friendly terms again and they resurrected the Metal Gurus project to record a cover version of "Merry Xmas Everybody" with Noddy Holder and Jim Lea from Slade for the Childline charity.